European Union roaming regulations: Countries in the process of joining

-On 7 June 2017, Boris Larochevitch, Head of Division of the Eastern Partnership, Regional Cooperation and OSCE – European External Action Service, told Georgia's Public Broadcaster that the EU plans to abolish roaming fees for the six members of the Eastern Partnership; Georgia, Ukraine, Azerbaijan, Armenia, Moldova, and Belarus by 2020.
-EU4Digital team stated that Regional Roaming Agreement will gradually reduce roaming prices within the Eastern partner countries.
-By the end of 2026, retail prices of roaming services for citizens of the signatory countries are expected to be reduced by 87%.
+On 7 June 2017, Boris Larochevitch, Head of Division of the Eastern Partnership, Regional Cooperation and OSCE – European External Action Service, told Georgia's Public Broadcaster that the EU planned to abolish roaming fees for the six members of the Eastern Partnership; Georgia, Ukraine, Azerbaijan, Armenia, Moldova, and Belarus by 2020.

 At the Sofia summit in May 2018, Western Balkan countries agreed to reduce roaming costs among themselves, and the EU pledged to develop a roadmap to reduce the roaming costs between the EU and the countries in the Western Balkans; Albania, Kosovo, Bosnia and Herzegovina, North Macedonia, Montenegro and Serbia.
 In Skopje on 18 February 2019, European Commissioner for Digital Economy and Society, Mariya Gabriel confirmed that once the Western Balkans reaches the new agreement on roaming prices among its economies, the EU stands ready for the reduction of tariffs between the WB and the EU.

 On 4 April 2019, at the 2nd Western Balkans Digital Summit in Belgrade, the Western Balkan Ministers for Telecommunications signed the Regional Roaming Agreement which would gradually remove all roaming costs in the region.
 The agreement came into effect on 1 July 2019, enabling significantly lower roaming charges in the Western Balkans.
 Since 1 July 2021, all roaming tariffs have been removed, meaning no surcharge to the domestic retail price for calls, SMS & data while roaming in Western Balkans, similar to the concept of "Roam like at Home".
-The gradual reduction of the roaming costs between Western Balkans and European Economic Area started 2023, which will eventually lead to a roaming free zone beyond the EEA's borders in 2027.
+The EU4Digital project stated that Regional Roaming Agreement will gradually reduce roaming prices within the Eastern partner countries.
+By the end of 2026, retail prices of roaming services for citizens of the signatory countries were expected to be reduced by 87%.

+In December 2022, 38 mobile network operators from the EU and Western Balkans voluntarily agreed to lower their roaming charges between the Western Balkans and the EU.
+The voluntary agreement came into force on 1 October 2023.

+On 25 February 2026, the European Commission proposed to open bilateral negotiations with the six Western Balkan countries in order to integrate them into the EU roaming area.
+On 4 June 2026, the Council approved the Commission's proposal to open negotiations with the six Western Balkan countries.
+During her November 2025 visit to the Western Balkans, the President of the European Commission Ursula von der Leyen suggested that roaming charges could be abolished between the EU and both Montenegro and Albania by the end of 2026.